 Cough and red rash in a child.
-What factors cause a rash and a cough to appear at the same time?
+What factors cause rash and cough to appear at the same time?
 Features of the course and treatment of allergic bronchitis

-Infectious diseases of childhood often proceed differently from adults.
-Respiratory pathology also becomes the basis for concern.
-Parents, noticing a cough and a rash in their child, will think about the origin of the symptoms and, most likely, will not wait for new ones to appear.
-Only by contacting a doctor, you can be sure of a high-quality diagnosis of the condition that has arisen.
+Infectious diseases in children often develop differently than in adults.
+Respiratory pathology also becomes a cause for concern.
+Parents who notice a cough and rash in their child will think about the origin of the symptoms and, most likely, will not wait for new ones to appear.
+Only by consulting a doctor can you be sure of a high-quality diagnosis of the condition that has arisen.

 Any symptom has a connection with its source.
-But different diseases have similar symptoms, so you have to consider the likelihood of several causes.
-A rash on the body of a child, combined with a cough and fever, may appear with the following diseases:
+But different diseases have similar symptoms, so we have to consider the likelihood of several causes.
+A rash on a child’s body in combination with a cough and fever may appear due to the following diseases:

 • Measles.